Ottonian Renaissance: Germany

-In southern Germany (which became the Holy Roman Empire from 962), the school at St. Gall remained a key center thanks to remarkable teachers: Ekkehard I, author of the epic Waltharius, Notker the Stammerer, Ekkehard II, and his brilliant disciples, Burchard, abbot of St. Gall from 1003 to 1022, and Notker Labeo, primarily a translator of classics into German.
+In southern Germany (which became the Holy Roman Empire from 962), the school at St. Gall remained a key center thanks to remarkable teachers: Notker the Stammerer, Ekkehard II, and his brilliant disciples, Burchard, abbot of St. Gall from 1003 to 1022, and Notker Labeo, primarily a translator of classics into German.
 Ekkehard IV succeeded him, with his main work, the Casus Sancti Galli, recounting the history of St. Gall's teachers since the late 9th century.
 The school declined in the mid-11th century due to abbey reforms.
 Reichenau experienced a more unstable trajectory, with a decline before Abbot Witigowo ("Abbas Aureus"), from 985 to 997, restored its reputation, particularly through the production of luxury manuscripts under Otto III and Henry II.
 Abbot Berno (1008–1048), a student of Abbo, counted among his disciples Hermannus Contractus, one of the era's most versatile scholars, known for treatises on the astrolabe, computation, and music.
 The abbey produced no further notable scholars after his death in 1054.

 In Bavaria, Tegernsee, enriched by Abbot Gozpert's library, hosted the poet and translator Froumund of Tegernsee.
 Further north, Regensburg, under Abbot Ramwold (975–1001), had a school led by the monk Hartwich (trained at Chartres) focused on the liberal arts, with a scriptorium producing luxury manuscripts.
-In Saxony, Otric (known for his 980 dispute with Gerbert in Ravenna over the classification of knowledge) taught at the episcopal school in Magdeburg.
+In Saxony, Otric taught at the episcopal school in Magdeburg.
 The episcopal school in Hildesheim flourished under Bernward, known for his works and later tutor to Otto III.
 In the 11th century, Hildesheim remained active, while schools in Bamberg (a new bishopric established by Henry II with a rich library from the imperial collection) and Worms (rivaling Würzburg) developed further.